-The U.S. economy continued its recovery during the first quarter of 2022 despite pressures from higher inflation and rising energy prices as well as concerns over the Russia-Ukraine war and the continued economic uncertainty caused by the COVID-19 pandemic.
-Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic and higher energy prices as well as other broader price pressures, and exceeded an annual rate of 8.0% in the first quarter of 2022, well above the FRB's target inflation rate.
+Growth in the U.S. economy has slowed during the first half of 2022 as pressures from higher inflation and rising energy prices as well as concerns over the Russia-Ukraine war and the continued economic uncertainty caused by the COVID-19 pandemic resulted in U.S. Gross Domestic Product ("GDP") that shrank slightly in the first quarter of 2022 compared to the higher rates of growth experienced in 2021.
+Despite the FRB's efforts to control inflation by raising short-term interest rates, it remains elevated, reflecting supply and demand imbalances related to the pandemic and higher energy prices as well as other broader price pressures, and exceeded an annual rate of 9.0% in the first half of 2022, well above the FRB's target inflation rate.
 In addition, the Russia-Ukraine war and related events are likely to create additional upward pressure on inflation and weigh on economic activity.
 As previously discussed, the COVID-19 pandemic has resulted in disruption to business and economic activity.
 While the Omicron variant took COVID-19 infection rates to a new high in January 2022, COVID-19 cases declined by the end of the first quarter.
 However, the duration of the pandemic, including the emergence of new variants, and the ultimate repercussions continue to remain unclear.
-U.S. Gross Domestic Product ("GDP") is declined slightly in the first quarter of 2022, however the total unemployment rate fell to 3.6 percent at March 2022 as compared with 3.9 percent at December 2021.
-In March 2022, the FRB increased short-term interest rates by 25 basis points and indicated that ongoing increases in short-term interest rates will occur in 2022 in order to fight inflation.
+Despite the fact that GDP declined slightly in the first quarter of 2022, the total unemployment rate has remained low, and is 3.6 percent at June 2022 compared with 3.9 percent at December 2021.
+The FRB has increased short-term interest rates by 150 basis points year-to-date in 2022 and indicated that ongoing increases in short-term interest rates will continue in the latter half of 2022 in order to fight inflation.

-Although the U.S. economy continued to grow during the first quarter of 2022, the impacts of higher inflation, rising energy prices and the Russia-Ukraine war, in addition to the continuing impact of the COVID-19 pandemic on economic conditions both in the United States and abroad, have created significant uncertainty about the future economic environment which will continue to evolve and impact our business in future periods.
+The impacts of higher inflation, rising energy prices and the Russia-Ukraine war, in addition to the continuing impact of the COVID-19 pandemic on economic conditions both in the United States and abroad, have created significant uncertainty about the future economic environment which will continue to evolve and impact our business in future periods.
 Concerns over interest rate levels, energy prices, domestic, and global policy issues, trade policy in the U.S. and geopolitical events, as well as the implications of those events on the markets in general, further add to the global uncertainty.
 Interest rate levels and energy prices, in combination with global economic conditions, fiscal and monetary policy and the level of regulatory and government scrutiny of financial institutions will continue to impact our results in 2022 and beyond.

 Our credit administration continues to closely monitor and analyze the higher risk segments within the loan portfolio, tracking loan payment deferrals, customer liquidity and providing timely reports to senior management and the board of directors.
-Based on the Company's capital levels, prudent underwriting policies, loan concentration diversification and our geographic footprint, senior management is cautiously optimistic that the Company is positioned to continue managing the impact of the varied set of risks and uncertainties currently impacting the global economy and remain adequately capitalized.
-However, the Company may be required to make additional loan loss provisions as warranted by the extremely fluid global economic condition.
+Based on the Corporation's capital levels, prudent underwriting policies, loan concentration diversification and our geographic footprint, we are cautiously optimistic that the Corporation is positioned to continue managing the impact of the varied set of risks and uncertainties currently impacting our customer base and local economies, while remaining adequately capitalized.
+However, the Corporation may be required to make additional loan loss provisions as warranted by the extremely fluid global economic condition.